Codeception/codeception.github.com/for/symfony.md

 ### Unit Testing

-You should put your unit tests for AppBundle into `src/AppBundle/tests/unit`.
-It is done to not mix them with functional and API tests.
-To start unit test suite for `AppBundle` shoule be created:
+Create a unit test suite with:

 ```
-php bin/codecept g:suite unit -c src/AppBundle
+php bin/codecept g:suite unit
 ```

 Codeception is powered by PHPUnit so unit and integration test work in a similar manner.
-To genereate a plain PHPUnit test for `Foo` class inside `AppBundle` please run
+To genereate a plain PHPUnit test for `Foo` class, run:

 ```
-php bin/codecept g:phpunit unit Foo -c src/AppBundle
+php bin/codecept g:phpunit unit Foo
 ```

 This generates a standard test inherited from `PHPUnit_Framework_TestCase`.
 For integration tests you may use Codeception-enhanced format which allows accessing services DI container, Doctrine, and others.
 You will need to enable Doctrine2 and Symfony module in `unit.suite.yml` config.
 Such integration test is extending `Codeception\Test\Unit` class and created by running:

 ```
-php bin/codecept g:test unit Foo -c src/AppBundle
+php bin/codecept g:test unit Foo
 ```

 Actions of Symfony and Doctrine2 modules will be accessible from `$this->tester` inside a test of `Codeception\Test\Unit`.